CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 > [!IMPORTANT]
 > **TEMPLATE TODO:**
-> After pushing your generic images, provide the image name on your private registry to your teammates,
+> After pushing your generic image, provide the image name on your private registry to your teammates,
 > or later on a public registry if you open-source your project.
 > Add it below in the TODO ADD PULL_IMAGE_NAME.